Luexks/reassembly_modding_by_example/src/sandbox_basics.md

 Use `Ctrl` + `S` to save the state of the sandbox.

 If you want a clean state for your sandbox a big block of text saying 'IN THE BEGINNING WAS THE COMMAND LINE', use the `cl` command to clear everything and the do `Ctrl` + `S`.
+## Opening and Closing the Console
+Use the `` ` `` or `~` buttons without the mouse cursor over the console to open and close the console view.
+Works everywhere and not just the sandbox (save for most menus).

+Pressing `Esc` also closes the console view.
+## Time Settings
+Use `P` without the mouse cursor over the console to freeze and unfreeze time.

+Use `O` in the same way to progress Reassembly's simulation by 1 update (can be held down).

+Use `{` to speed down update rate (not [updates per second](./ups.md)) by 50% and `}` to slow it down by 50%.

+Use the `deb fps` command to open the FPS debugger in the bottem left to check update rate and UPS.`